91ahmed/JsInspector/README.md

 ```

 ` match() `
-> The data should match the given value. this rule usually used to confirm the password.
+> The data should match the given value.
 ``` javascript
 // Example
 const inspect = new JsInspector()